120821/go.iamlinlin.fun.github.io/_posts/2022-06-09-dockeripaptupdateaptinstalnet-tools.markdown

 <blockquote>
  <p>使用sudo docker-compose up</p>
  <p>出现了报错</p>
- <pre><code>WARNING: Found orphan containers (test_rails_crud_db_1, test_rails_crud_web_1) for this project.
+ {% highlight %}WARNING: Found orphan containers (test_rails_crud_db_1, test_rails_crud_web_1) for this project.
 If you removed or renamed this service in your compose file, you can run this command with the --remove-orphans flag to clean it up.
 Starting postgres14.3 ...
 Starting postgres14.3 ... error